-The school office is responsible for overseeing the electronic signing in/out system.
+The school office is responsible for maintaining the signing in/out book.
 This must contain details of name, class, time admitted/time released, reason for lateness/early departure and name of supervising adult.
-For health and safety reasons, after 9.00am/1.05pm an entry MUST be placed in the electronic signing in sheet before a pupil is admitted or released.
+For health and safety reasons, after 9.00am/1.05pm an entry MUST be placed in the signing in book before a pupil is admitted or released.

-In accordance with current guidance, the attendance registers are closed at 9.15am/1.15pm.
-This means that any pupil who arrives after the registration period (8.55 to 9.00am/1.00 to 1.05pm) but before the registers are closed (9.15am/1.15pm) will be given a late mark (L) in the register.
+In accordance with current guidance, the attendance registers are closed at 9.30am/1.15pm.
+This means that any pupil who arrives after the registration period (8.55 to 9.00am/1.00 to 1.05pm) but before the registers are closed (9.30am/1.15pm) will be given a late mark (L) in the register.
 This code is classed as a present mark, but displays that the pupil arrived late for school.
-Any pupil who arrives after the registers have closed (9.15am/1.15pm) but before the end of the session will be given a "late after registers closed" mark (U) in the register.
+Any pupil who arrives after the registers have closed (9.30am/1.15pm) but before the end of the session will be given a "late after registers closed" mark (U) in the register.
 This code is classed as an unauthorised absence but displays that the pupil was physically present in school for part of the session.